aajonusnet/aajonusnet/texts/Books/We Want To Live.md

 As time passed I observed that the completely raw vegetarian diet was not for everyone.
 While some benefited, many tended to become weakened by it.
 Some could not easily digest raw vegetables, even with enzyme supplementation, making it difficult or impossible for them to eat salads.
 In one instance I observed a rapid decline in the health of a cancer patient (who had been improving somewhat on a modified macrobiotic diet) when he switched to an all-raw diet.
 Doubts surfaced.
 The questions kept arising: Is there a fundamental dietary approach to prevention, healing, and longevity?
 If so, on what basis would that diet vary from one individual to another?
 I decided to approach the matter in a different way; to start from the desired result and work backwards.
 This took two forms, 1) to seek and research the work of health practitioners who were consistently (75- 90%) reversing deep-seated pathology (cancer, AIDS, chronic fatigue syndrome, etc.) and evaluate and compare their methods, 2) to study the diets and lifestyles of cultural groups that enjoyed radiant health and significant longevity and look for commonalities.
 In phase one, I found that such practitioners were hard to come by, for several reasons: a) they often work alone rather than in the context of a larger organization or clinic, b) they are generally not mainstream or even well known, and c) they generally maintain low profiles because of the political and economic dangers of curing diseases in a society controlled and policed by medical and scientific prejudices.
 I began to hear about the work of Aajonus Vonderplanitz, a practitioner who had apparently facilitated 232 cancer remissions (of 240 cases) as well as many recoveries from heart disease, chronic fatigue and other serious illnesses.
 Even more remarkable was the fact that these healings were effected almost exclusively through diet.
 I contacted him immediately and ordered the manuscript The Primal Diet; We Want To Live.
 The book was a revelation.
 The first reading left me astonished.
-After months of enjoying significant health improvements from the diet, I found myself involved in a week-long face-to-face apprentice- ship with its creator.
+After months of enjoying significant health improvements from the diet, I found myself involved in a week-long face-to-face apprenticeship with its creator.
 I was pleasantly surprised at my first encounter.

 PAGE 167